 - A good scan will always be in colour

-- The image should saved in high resolution
+- The image should be saved in high resolution

-- A good scan with have low file compression.
+- A good scan will have low file compression.

 Before you scan, you need to select the type of scan you want to make.
 To do this you need to instigate the scan from the scanner software, not the buttons on the front.
 This does mean you will have to install the software that came with your scanner.
 It should then allow you to scan just the photo and not the whole scanner bed.
 Scanning the whole bed of the scanner can easily confuse the scanner exposure.
 It can take the “white setting” as the huge space around your photo and base the exposure on that.
 This results in an incorrectly exposed image with an incorrect balance of tones.
 So let us take a look at 7 steps to a better scan.